abanoubha/abanoubha/README.md

 - I discontinued [the project](https://github.com/abanoubha/bible).
 Use [this bible app](https://play.google.com/store/apps/details?id=net.alketabalmokadas.app) instead.

-### Coptic OCR

-- [tesseract-ocr](https://tesseract-ocr.github.io/tessdoc/Data-Files.html) do not include Coptic in their models, so I am trying to support it.
-It is [open source & shared on GitHub](https://github.com/abanoubha/coptic-ocr.git).

 ### cleanText

 - an [open source](https://github.com/abanoubha/cleanText) tool to normalize text (convert special chars to normal chars such as `àáâ` into `aaa`)